tchar/xml-express-middleware/README.md

 --- | --- | ---
 transformXmlKeys | string:['decamelize','camelize','none'], default:'none' | transform the xml keys
-rootXmlKey | string, default:elements | adds root xml key when the json is an array
+rootXmlKey | string, default:elements | adds root xml key when the json is an array noXmlTransform | boolean, default: false | if true does not transform the original json to xml and ignores all other xml related options

 So for example the following json response
 ```json